-In 1990, Dr. Vincent Armenti while trying to counsel a kidney recipient about pregnancy outcomes in transplant recipients, he was struck by the lack of available data for the recipient to make an informed decision.
-Determined to resolve this dilemma, Dr. Armenti had the brilliant idea to pool data from all the transplant centers in North America as it was clear that no one transplant center could follow enough pregnancies to provide answers.
-This method of data collection would enhance the volume of data, thereby giving transplant recipients and their health providers the critical information, they had been seeking.
-Thus, the National Transplantation Pregnancy Registry (NTPR) was born in 1991.
-Fast forward this to almost 30 years later, and the Registry has now expanded worldwide with thousands of registrants.
+Dr. Vincent Armenti was struck by the lack of available data to help a kidney recipient make an informed decision when she asked him asked about the possibility of having a pregnancy after her transplant.
+At the time in 1990, Dr. Armenti was a transplant surgeon at Thomas Jefferson University Hospital in Philadelphia, Pa.
+Determined to resolve this dilemma, Dr. Armenti had the brilliant idea to pool together any available data from all the transplant centers in North America, as it was clear that no one transplant center had enough information about pregnancy to provide good answers.
+This method of data collection would enhance the volume of data, giving transplant recipients and their healthcare providers the critical information, they needed.
+So, in 1991, the National Transplantation Pregnancy Registry (NTPR) was born.
+Fast forward this to 30 years later, and the Registry has now expanded worldwide with thousands of registrants.

 Dr. Armenti had also earned a PhD in Developmental Anatomy and, as such, was especially interested in how the medications that the mother had to take to maintain her transplant might affect her baby.
 This was a perfect fit in combing his two interests – transplantation and developmental anatomy.
 The NTPR was able to quickly enroll recipients who had experienced a post-transplant pregnancy, and Dr. Armenti published several professional journal articles about pregnancy outcomes in transplant recipients.
 Dr. Armenti presented NTPR data all over the world, even before the Registry expanded to include registrants outside of North America.